janelia-flyem/dvid/README.md

 [HyperLevelDB](https://github.com/rescrv/HyperLevelDB).
 RocksDB support is planned.
 Added [Lightning MDB](http://symas.com/mdb/) and also experimental use of [Bolt](https://github.com/boltdb/bolt), although neither have been tuned to work as well as the leveldb variants.
+Google datastore support planned Q4 2014.
-Clustered DB or object-value store support planned Q4 2014 and includes FoundationDB and Scality drivers.
+Clustered DB or object-value store support planned Q4 2014 (Scality and possibly FoundationDB drivers).
 Direct support of Seagate Kinetic drives via their [protobuf protocol](https://github.com/Seagate/kinetic-protocol) is planned Q4 2014 or Q1 2015, depending on availability of drives._